The Master of Science in Nutrition degree program evaluates the

-International students who wish to be considered for admissions must submit official course-by-course evaluation of all foreign transcripts (Agencies that can complete this evaluation can be found here.
-Applicants whose native language is not English are required to demonstrate English proficiency in accordance with the University's policies.
+International students who wish to be considered for admissions must submit an official course-by-course evaluation of all foreign transcripts.
+Agencies that can complete this evaluation can be found here.
+Applicants whose native language is not English are required to demonstrate English proficiency in accordance with the university's policies.

 Nova Southeastern University's Dr. Kiran C. Patel College of Osteopathic Medicine, Master of Science in Nutrition program is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate’s, baccalaureate, master’s, educational specialist, doctoral, and professional degrees.

 The Master of Science in Nutrition program, professional practice concentration (MS-RDN) has been granted candidacy status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as a Future Education Model Graduate Program.
 Please visit the dedicated website about this unique and engaging professional preparation pathway.
 Graduation from an ACEND-accredited program including approved supervised practice is required to take the national certification exam for registered dietitian nutritionists.
 This preparation also meets most state licensing requirements for nutrition practice.

 There are many career pathways for legal practice for nutrition professionals.
 At this time, we have determined that the Dr. Kiran C. Patel College of Osteopathic Medicine's Master of Science degree program meets the educational requirements for licensure in all 50 states.
 For candidates in Florida, please contact: http://www.floridahealth.gov/licensing-and-regulation/dietetic-nutrition/index.html.